Race Gurram: Development and filming

 Golconda Fort where some scenes were shot on Allu Arjun and others.

 It was reported in the early September 2012 that Surender Reddy would direct Allu Arjun in this film which was announced to be produced by Nallamalupu Bujji.
 It was titled Race Gurram in the end of October 2012.
 This was the first film for Allu Arjun with Surender Reddy and S. Thaman.
 The film was launched on 24 October 2012, the day of Vijayadasami, at Ramanaidu Studios in Hyderabad.
 Chiranjeevi, Allu Aravind, Nallamalupu Srinivas (Bujji), Dr. Venkateswara Rao, D. Ramanaidu, K. Raghavendra Rao, Nagababu, Ali, V. V. Vinayak, Rana Daggubati, Shyam Prasad Reddy, Vakkantham Vamsi graced the event.
 D. Ramanaidu did the formal pooja and Chiranjeevi gave the clap.
 V. V. Vinayak directed the first shot while Shyam Prasad Reddy switched on the Camera.
 One of the producers, Dr. Venkateshwar Rao said that the Regular shoot would start in December after the Completion of Allu Arjun's Iddarammayilatho.
 During the film's launch, it was reported that Vijayan would provide the fights and thrills in the film.
 Initially Samantha was approached for female lead in it, but later Shruti Haasan was selected as the Heroine, which was confirmed by the actress in her Twitter.
 It was declared that the regular shooting would start from 2 May 2013 aiming a Vijaya Dasami Release.
 However, due to some delay, the regular shooting started from 13 May 2013 in Hyderabad.

 After completing the first schedule in Hyderabad, the team headed to Norway for canning some important scenes including some of the songs, making it a long schedule.
 At that point of time, it was reported that Surender Reddy roped in Shaam after he worked with him in Kick and Oosaravelli.
 Meanwhile, after the completion of the shoot at Norway, the unit proceeded to Europe(Switzerland, Italy) where 2 songs were scheduled to be canned in a period of 8 days ranging from 1 July 2013 after which the regular shoot would continue in Hyderabad.
 However, the shooting resumed in Geneva which later continued in Milan.
 At this point of time, Saloni was selected as the second heroine in the film which marks her first collaboration with Allu Arjun and Surender Reddy.
 Later on the unit returned to Hyderabad and Allu Arjun and Shruti Haasan participated in the shooting at Annapurna Studios 7 Acres.
 There the song "Cinema Choopista Maava" was shot under the choreography of Johnny Master.
 After the completion of the song shoot, Allu Arjun participated in a fight scene shoot which was choreographed by noted fight masters Ram-Lakshman.
-In early September 2013, it was confirmed that Bhojpuri Superstar Ravi Kishan was roped in as the antagonist thus marking this film his Telugu Debut.
+In early September 2013, it was confirmed that Bhojpuri star Ravi Kishan was roped in as the antagonist thus marking this film his Telugu debut.